-G. Grievance Process
+F. Grievance Procedure

 To facilitate the prompt and equitable resolution of any and all Title IX complaints, RINI adopts the following grievance process.
 For the purpose of Title IX complaints and investigations, RINI will apply a preponderance of the evidence standard of review.
-Complainants may choose to submit a written grievance to RINI's Title IX Coordinator using the Title IX grievance form included as Appendix A of this Policy or to make a verbal report to the Title IX Coordinator or to any member of RINI's administration, faculty or staff.
-RINI shall act promptly and effectively in response to information about conduct that reasonably may constitute sex discrimination, including sexual violence and other forms of sex-based harassment.
+Complainants may choose to submit a written grievance to RINI's Title IX Coordinator using the Title IX grievance form included as Appendix A of this Policy.
+RINI shall respond to all Title IX complaints promptly and in a manner that is not deliberately indifferent, that is, in a way that is not clearly unreasonable in light of the known circumstances.

-- A formal grievance process is initiated when: - o A Complainant submits a written or verbal statement alleging discrimination prohibited by Title IX to the Title IX Coordinator or - o When the Title IX Coordinator receives a report of a suspected Title IX violation from another Achievement First student, employee, volunteer, third party, or other community member. - Upon the Title IX Coordinator's receipt of a grievance or other complaint pursuant to this policy, or the Title IX Coordinator's initiation of the grievance process, a Title IX Investigator, shall commence and conduct an investigation pursuant to the procedures set forth within this Policy.
-The Title IX Coordinator may serve as an Investigator or may designate another trained Title IX Investigator from within or outside RINI to conduct investigations. - The Title IX Coordinator will provide written notice of the investigation to all parties.
+- A formal grievance process is initiated when: - A Complainant submits a written statement alleging discrimination prohibited by Title IX to the Title IX Coordinator or - When the Title IX Coordinator receives a report of a suspected Title IX violation from another RINIMC student, employee, volunteer, or other community member. - Upon the Title IX Coordinator's receipt of a grievance or other complaint pursuant to this policy, or the Title IX Coordinator's initiation of the grievance process, a Title IX Investigator, shall commence and conduct an investigation pursuant to the procedures set forth within this Policy.
+The Title IX Coordinator may also serve as an Investigator, or may designate another trained Title IX Investigator from within or outside of RINIMC to conduct investigations. - The Title IX Coordinator will provide written notice of the investigation to all parties.
 The notice will include, among other things, a copy of this policy and a sufficiently detailed description of the allegations.
-The notice will specify the identities of the parties involved, the conduct allegedly in violation of Title IX, and the date and location of the incident(s), if known. - Following an investigation (described in further detail under Section H below), a Decision Maker (or the Title IX Coordinator as Decision Maker) shall determine whether the Complainant was excluded from participation in, denied the benefits of, or subjected to discrimination on the basis of sex with respect to any RINI program or activity. - If/when the credibility of a party or witness is in dispute and is relevant, the Title IX Coordinator may authorize questioning by the Investigator or Decision Maker during individual meetings with a party or witness (including questions proposed by each party), or, if a live hearing has been requested and granted, questioning by the Decision Maker during the live hearing (including questions proposed by each party and asked by the decisionmaker or each party's advisor).
+The notice will specify the identities of the parties involved, the conduct allegedly in violation of Title IX, and the date and location of the incident(s), if known. - Following an investigation (described in further detail under Section H below), a Decision Maker, who is neither the Title IX Coordinator nor Investigator, shall determine whether the Complainant was excluded from participation in, denied the benefits of, or subjected to discrimination on the basis of sex with respect to any RINI program or activity.

 Hearings are not required under Title IX for complaints involving elementary and secondary school students, and there is no right to a hearing under RINI's standard grievance procedure.
-If a party requests a hearing, the Title IX Coordinator will determine, in their sole discretion, whether to grant the request.
+If a party requests a hearing, the Title IX Coordinator will determine, in his/her sole discretion, whether to grant the request.
 The Title IX Coordinator's decision in this regard is not subject to appeal.